HomeSite Map

 On September 29th, 1967, George Harrison and John Lennon made an appearance at Wembley Studios in Wembley, North London, for a taped interview with David Frost before a live audience for that evening's British Televisoin show "The Frost Programme."
 The subject matter of this interview was Transcendental Meditation, George and John appearing in the second half of the program following an interview with Maharishi Mahesh Yogi taped earlier in the day.

 The response to this program was so strong that they were asked to appear on the very next episode of this program five days later, October 4th, 1967.
 George and John were interviewed for this entire episode, which included questions from prominent intellectuals, either for or against TM, who were sitting in the front row.
-Among these guests was scholar Juan Mascaro, who interacted with George personally after the show.
+Among these guests was Spanish translator and scholar Juan Mascaro, who interacted with George personally after the show.

 George relates: "Following John and I's appearance on 'The Frost Programme,' the Sanskrit scholar Juan Mascaro, who was present in the audience, wrote a complimentary letter to me prasing 'Within You Without You.'"
 Juan's letter stated: "It is a moving song.
 May it move the souls of millions."
 George continues: "He also sent me a book called 'Lamps Of Fire,' suggesting that I wrote a song with the words of “Tao Te Ching.'
 The words of 'The Inner Light' came from that book, page 66, 48a.”